Reasons for a Concern

 What happens after I submit a Concern Report?

 The team members from Advising and Counseling Services, Academic Affairs, Campus Police, Student Affairs and the Title IX Administrator receive your concern report form by email and are able to take the information and make a decision about whether the student needs assessment.
 However, reporting is the most critical step.
-To make a Concern Report, click on the "Report Concern Here (link is external)" button above on the right hand side of this page.
+To make a Concern Report, click on the "Report Concern Here" button above on the right hand side of this page.
 Refer to the Resources dropdown section to find contact information.

 How do I know if it is a BIT issue or if it is more appropriately handled by other campus resources?